FIWARE-TMForum/Business-API-Ecosystem/doc/user-programmer-guide.rst

 .. image:: ./images/user/product1.png
    :align: center
+   :scale: 50%

-The different product specifications can be filtered by status or by if they are bundles or not.
-To filter products, click on *Filters*, choose the appropriate ones, and click on *Close*
+In the same way as catalogs, product specifications can be searched by keyword, sorted, or filtered by status and whether they are bundles or not.
+To filter products or sort products, click on *Filters*, choose the appropriate properties, and click on *Close*

 .. image:: ./images/user/product2.png
    :align: center
+   :scale: 50%

 .. image:: ./images/user/product3.png
    :align: center
+   :scale: 50%

 Additionally, it is possible to switch between the grid view and the tabular view using the provided buttons.

 .. image:: ./images/user/product4.png
    :align: center
+   :scale: 50%

 .. image:: ./images/user/product5.png
    :align: center
+   :scale: 50%

 To create a new product specification click on *New*

 .. image:: ./images/user/product6.png
    :align: center
+   :scale: 50%

 In the displayed view, provide the general information of the product spec. including its name, version, and an optional description.
 In addition, you have to include the product brand (Your brand), and an ID number which identifies the product